Table of Contents

 Finally, social actors’ agency can shape the way in which heritage develops.
 Bourdieu (1993, p.
 32) argued that ‘change in the space of literary or artistic possibles is the result of change in the power relation which constitutes the space of positions’.

-I agree that this partly explains change, as new generations of dancer want to distinguish themselves from previous generations.
+I agree that this partly explains change, as new generations of dancers want to distinguish themselves from previous generations.

 However, I propose that change is also driven by creativity and the will to innovate for merely aesthetic reasons, as Sheets-Johnstone suggests (2015, p.
 XXIX), creativity ‘lies at the heart of dance’.